allison-palum/oev-ui-dev-test--allison-palum/README.md

 ### 3. Storybook
 Currently this component has one story, think about capturing other potential use cases of this component.

 >1.
-With the Figma component not having a Button, and the component in this application having one, the "isSelected" was something to grapple with.
+With the Figma component not having a Button, and the component in this application having one, the `isSelected` was something to grapple with.
 It would make sense that a Card component can either be selectable OR have a call to action button.
 For this reason, I separated those two versions of the Card component into different stories.
 >
 >2.
+If I had more time, I would have separated these two card functionalities into two different components: a `Card` and a `SelectableCard`.
+>
+>3.
 The default Card has no button and is selectable.
 This includes a hover state on the card where the background changes colors and the card moves as you hover over it.
 >
->3.
+>4.
 You then have the option to create a Card with a Button, which will not change styles when hovered over.
 Only the button itself is clickable.
 This was all achieved via BEM class modifiers and css selection.

 ### 4. Organisation
 If you have time, think about the structure of the app.
 There is no right or wrong here, we're just interested to know how you would structure your components/stories/styles

 >1.
 As I styled the Card component, I began to mess around with the file structure.
-Firstly, I created a Button component to live separately from the Card component.
+Firstly, I separated the `Button` styles from the `Card` styles.
 I also created styled components for the Header and Body text, so that those can be styled once and used throughout the design system.
 >
 >2.
 In the styles folder, I added a utilities folder for any reusable variables.
 In this case, all of the colours used for this Card and Button components.
 I tried to match these variable names semantically to the colour styles I created in Figma.
 >